javaee/grizzly-npn/README.md

+#### :warning:This project is now part of the EE4J initiative.
+This repository has been archived as all activities are now happening in the [corresponding Eclipse repository](https://github.com/eclipse-ee4j/grizzly-npn).
+See [here](https://www.eclipse.org/ee4j/status.php) for the overall EE4J transition status.

+---
 This module interfaces with the TLS implementation of Oracle JDK8 to provide an implementation of ALPN.
 The module was written for use in Grizzly, but is intended as a general purpose solution to allow JDK8